statamic/v2-docs/content/collections/fieldtypes/bard.md

 overview: |
   <span class="highlight">Bard is designed for rich article layouts</span>.
 It's more than a content editor, it's practically a layout designer.
 Bard starts with simple, rich text editor with popup formatting controls.
 It stores structured data and adds the ability to insert blocks of any arrangement of custom fields amidst the text.

-  It's a lot like [Medium.com](https://medium.com), but for your own site.
+  It's a lot like [Medium's](https://medium.com) editor, but for your own site.
 It's also 100% compatible with [Replicator's](/fieldtypes/replicator) data structure — you can easily switch between their interfaces if you desire.
 image: /assets/fieldtypes/bard.gif
 options:
   -